1 Day in Venice: The Perfect Short Itinerary Guide

 Got just 1 day in Venice, Italy?
 Luckily you’ll still be able to see a lot.
 Keep reading to find the perfect guide to one day in Venice.

 Let’s be fair.
-One day or 24 hours is little time in any major world city nor is it ideal is one of Europe’s most famous and romantic destinations.
+One day or 24 hours is little time in any major world city nor is it ideal in one of Europe’s most famous and romantic destinations.
 Sometimes, however, all we have is one day or less to get to know a place, which to be honest is better than not going at all.

 Venice is one of those cities that’s so compact, walkable, and small that much of it can be seen in 12 hours or one day.
 This wouldn’t be the case for other European cities but Venice is an exception.
-If you’re not bothered by shopping or spending hours in the museums and only want to see the sights with the exception of popular islands Burano and Murano then a short trip might just work for you.

 *This ‘1 day in Venice’ post contains affiliate links meaning I might make a small commission if you choose to book at no extra cost to you.

-READ MORE: The Venice Bucket List | Top Things to do in Venice
+READ MORE: Top Things to do in Venice

-Top Tips for 1 Day in Venice
+Top Tips for Spending One Day in Venice

 ↠ One of the things I always do on such short trips is to make a list of the top 3-5 places I want to visit and at least 3 must-eat restaurants.
 Having this in mind will make it easier to plan a walking route, and often, prioritizing particular places means that you’ll definitely end up seeing them.